 1 — Rclone

-When I considered solutions that let you back up your data to several clouds, Rclone and CloudBerry were the first solutions that popped into my head.
+When I considered solutions that let you back up your data to several clouds, Rclone and MSP360 (formerly CloudBerry Lab) were the first solutions that popped into my head.
 Rclone acts as a data mover synchronizing your local repository with cloud-based object storage.
 You basically create a backup using something else (e.g. Veeam Backup & Replication), allocate it on-premises, and the solution sends it to several clouds.
 First developed for Linux, Rclone has a command-line interface to sync files and directories between clouds.

 The solution can be run on all OS’s using the command-line interface.